-So, the cloud is the future for both – the enterprises seeking modernization and increased productivity, and service providers seeking more revenue.
+So, the cloud is the future for both – enterprises seeking modernization and increased productivity, and service providers seeking more revenue.
 But there are certain challenges for cloud service providers.
 Let’s ponder.

 Challenges and opportunities for cloud service providers